cjus/AngularPresentation/README.md

 I played around with RevealJS a while back and felt it would be a perfect platform for a presentation on Angular.
 Since the entire presentation runs in a web browser, I decided the presentation should include live Angular code.
 Heck, why not right?

-The resulting presentation doesn't cover all of Angular.
+The resulting presention doesn't cover all of Angular.
 In fact, I specifically left out a great deal in order to make the presentation mentally digestable.

 ## Running locally